Tips for Our Moderators (and other interested parties)

 As Moderator, we ask that you:

 - Be prepared.
-If possible, briefly talk to your fellow panelists before the program item.
+Please join your item 15 to 20 minutes before the scheduled start time.
+Briefly talk to your fellow panelists and your tech host before the program item.
 Develop some questions or topics that can be used to keep the panel going if conversation lags.
 Make a crib sheet.
-And….start and end on time!
+And…start and end on time!

 - Briefly outline the topic of the panel for the audience.